 Vital to quality improvement is measurement, and this applies specifically to implementation of interventions.
-The chosen measures will help to determine whether an impact is being made (primary outcome), whether the intervention is actually being carried out (process measures), and whether any unintended consequences ensue (balancing measures).
+The chosen measures will help to determine whether an impact is being made (primary outcome), whether the intervention is being carried out (process measures), and whether any unintended consequences ensue (balancing measures).

-Below are some recommended measures to use, as appropriate, to track your progress.
 In selecting your measures, consider the following:

 - Whenever possible, use measures you are already collecting for other programs.

-- Evaluate your choice of measures in terms of the usefulness of the final results and the resources required to obtain them; try to maximize the former while minimizing the latter.
+- Evaluate your choice of measures in terms of the usefulness of the results and the resources required to obtain them; try to maximize the former while minimizing the latter.

 - Try to include both process and outcome measures in your measurement scheme.

-- Posting your measure results within your hospital is a great way to keep your teams motivated and aware of progress.
-Try to include measures that your team will find meaningful and exciting (IHI, 2011).
+Posting your measure results within your hospital is a great way to keep your teams motivated and aware of progress.
+Try to include measures that your team will find meaningful and exciting (IHI, 2012).